 Located between Mission and Valencia Streets, this short street packs a heavy punch as far as street art goes.

-Over 100 prolific artistic gems are showcased here so take your time immersing yourself in each.
+Over 100 prolific artistic gems are showcased here, so take your time immersing yourself in each.

 The art projects along this alley are spearheaded by the organization Clarion Alley Mural Project (CAMP).

-Born in 1992, CAMP has supported the completion of over 700 murals.
-Over 200,000 annual tourists visit to check out the stellar street art along Clarion.
+Over 200,000 tourists visit each year to check out the stellar street art along Clarion.

-Similar to Balmy Alley, fresh masterpieces always spring up along Clarion so I make sure I visit every so often.
-They also run private tours.
+Similar to Balmy Alley, fresh masterpieces always spring up along Clarion, so I make sure I visit every so often.

 Clarion Alley Private Tour Information here